by Frank Sommers and Bill Venners, June 21, 2007

 As developers build rich, application-like Web interfaces, some find the HTTP protocol's stateless request-response paradigm limiting.
 In this interview with Artima, TIBCO's Kevin Hakman describes a new tool that provides persistent HTTP connections in a scalable manner, allowing for event driven application protocols to be used on the Web.

 Web applications routinely depend on artifacts other than source and compiled code: images, tag libraries, XML configuration files, localization resource bundles, and other types of files are integral parts of a Web application.
-In this interview with Artima, BEA's Bill Roth discusses ways to manage dependencies on those artifacts.
+In this interview with Artima, Bill Roth, BEA vice president and unit executive of the company's Workshop division, discusses ways to manage dependencies on those artifacts.

 System integration often conjures up the tedium of having to work with the quirks of legacy systems.
 To shake up the stodgy world of system integration, a new French company, Talend, is applying an open-source approach to producing a high-quality, free, system integration tool.